 It can’t hurt but it is not required.

 No, because we have so many excellent applicants every year no one is guaranteed a position.
 Please take your application and interview seriously.

 Yes, for insurance and liability reasons we require references to be done every year.

-Yes you can but it is discouraged.
+Other years excluding 2021: Yes, you can but it is discouraged.
 We much prefer an in-person interview but we also know that sometimes it can be impossible if you live really far away.
 After you submit your application you will be asked to sign up for an interview.
-During that process you will be able to request an over the phone interview.
+During that process, you will be able to request an over the phone interview.

 The Sr. Healthcare Coordinator (Nurse) must be completing his/her third year of school or greater.
 There is some flexibility on the qualifications for the Jr. Healthcare coordinator.